Jhgomez/GraalVmExamples/GraalPy/openAI/README.md

 ### Using Python Packages That Use Native Extensions
-It was indicated in the requirements that a C compiler is needed, for example GCC, Cargo, etc, in my case I used Ubuntu through WSL which comes with the GCC installed by default but I will show how to install GCC compiler directly on Windows if you don't want to use WSL TODO(GCC compiler),
+It was indicated in the requirements that a C compiler is needed, for example GCC, Cargo, etc, in my case I used Ubuntu through WSL which comes with the GCC installed by default but I will show how to install GCC compiler directly on Windows if you don't want to use WSL.

 #### Using WSL(Windows Subsystem for Linux)
 1. Install WSL, I did it on Windows 11 build 22631.4460.
 The default distro is Ubuntu.
 Checkout the [installation guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 However, all the commands you may need